 This article has a short background story.
-If you would like to skip this and go straight to the post, please click the link: Click here to skip to the article
+If you would like to skip this and go straight to the post, please feel free to scroll down and start below!

 I go on photography trips often.
 I usually try to head out once or twice a week to take night photos.
 It’s one of the biggest benefits of photography for me, it makes me explore, it makes me experience.
 I honestly can’t imagine ever visiting places like 응봉산 if it wasn’t for photography.

 The other day I had my biggest photography success yet.
 My friend approached me on Instagram and asked if it was okay to share some of my photos on ‘a website he visits often’, and I agreed.